kumatheworld/kurose-ross-solutions/main.typ

 +
   + Bob's claim is possible because he can be optimistically unchoked repeatedly until he receives the complete copy.
   + He can do so by sharing the chunks among his hosts.
++
+  + $N^2$ files will be stored since each video and each audio will have to be mixed ahead of time.
+  + $2N$ files will be stored since each video and each audio will be mixed on the client side.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane